jensmjahle/mushroom-identification-backend/README.md

 ## Display java documentation:

 1. Navigate to the root folder of the project
 2. Run the following command to generate the java documentation.
-Ignore any warnings that appear in the terminal.

 ```sh
  mvn javadoc:javadoc